If you’ve landed on this page, you’re probably searching for information about getting life insurance with kidney disease in Ireland.

 Generally, eGFR under 40-45 is a poor risk, so it isn’t easy to get cover, and under 30 will be declined in all circumstances.
 So if you are stage 4 or 5, I won’t be able to get you cover, I’m afraid.

-But there are several factors at play, so even a reasonable eGFR may still be declined if there’s a large amount of proteinuria or poorly controlled hypertension.
+But there are several factors at play, so even if the eGFR is reasonable, the insurer may decline if there’s a large amount of proteinuria or poorly controlled hypertension.

 Also, a rapid decrease in eGFR could lead to a decline.

-Unfortunately, if you are on dialysis, the insurers won’t offer cover until six to twelve months after it finishes.
+Unfortunately, the insurers won’t offer cover until six to twelve months after it finishes if you are on dialysis.

 You will pay more than somebody in perfect health, but it’s impossible to give you a multiple of how much more.

-The insurers underwrite each case individually, so premiums will vary from one applicant to the next.
+The insurers underwrite each case individually so that premiums vary from one applicant to the next.

 The following email inspired this article